 What is creatinine?

 Creatinine is a nitrogenous waste product after the normal breakdown of muscles in the body.
 It is produced in the body through the catabolism of phosphocreatine at a constant rate and is found in the bloodstream.
 It is part of a cycle that produces energy which is needed in muscle contraction.
+Several tests are performed to determine creatinine level and provide the patient with the best treatment for creatinine level reduction.

 How is it relevant to kidneys?